Ethics for Case Managers, Part 2

 What Is Stress?

-He identified what he called a general adaptation syndrome, whereby the body seeks to maintain homeostasis, or balance.
+Stress also has both mental and physical impacts.
+Selye described what he called a general adaptation syndrome, whereby the body seeks to maintain homeostasis, or balance.
 He divided his general adaptation syndrome into three stages:

 - Alarm reaction, where the body detects the external stimulus

 - Adaptation, where the body engages defensive countermeasures against the stressor

 - Exhaustion, where the body begins to run out of defenses

 Stress can have a major impact on the physical functioning of the human body.
 It raises the levels of adrenaline and corticosterone, which in turn increases the heart rate, respiration, and blood pressure and puts more physical stress on bodily organs.
 In the short term, this allows a person to perform at levels beyond their normal limits.
 But once exhaustion is reached, even the strongest motivation loses its effect (Burgess, 2017).